itchyny/lightline.vim/README.md

 ![lightline.vim - tutorial](https://raw.githubusercontent.com/wiki/itchyny/lightline.vim/image/tutorial/7.png)

 Huh?
 Weird!
-The components do not collapse even if they have no information!
+The subseparators are visible even if the components are empty.
-In order to avoid this situation, you set expressions to `g:lightline.component_visible_condition`, which should become 1 only when the corresponding components have information.
+In order to hide the subseparators, you can set expressions to `g:lightline.component_visible_condition`, which should be 1 only when the corresponding component is not empty.
 ```vim
 let g:lightline = {
       \ 'colorscheme': 'wombat',